muaz-khan/WebRTC-Experiment/README.md

 4. You may want to allow end-users to anonymously join/view main-video session or chatting room
 5. You may want to open one-to-one private session between chairperson and CEO! — in the same session; same page!

-There are **unlimited** use-cases of multi-sessions. **Ladies and gentleman!
-Today, multi-sessions are possible using RTCMultiConnection.js library!**
+There are **many other** use-cases of multi-sessions.
+Read [RTCMultiConnection Documentation](http://bit.ly/RTCMultiConnection-Documentation)

 #### Getting started with [RTCDataConnection.js](http://bit.ly/RTCDataConnection)